 Lemon juice – I suggest fresh lemon juice.
 You could also add in a little lemon zest for more flavor.

 Cinnamon – I used regular cinnamon with the apples, then Ceylon cinnamon in the topping for fun.
 This has a lighter, fresher taste and I’m having fun experimenting with it.
-The regular cinnamon (cassia) has more heat.
+Regular cinnamon (cassia) has more heat.

 Nutrition in Apples